warnikchow/coaudiotext/README.md

 ## 6. Cross-attention

-**Last step is building up a cross-attention network, which was inspired by [the implementation regarding image-text matching](https://kuanghuei.github.io/SCANProject/).
+**The last step is building up a cross-attention network, which was inspired by [the implementation regarding image-text matching](https://kuanghuei.github.io/SCANProject/).
 Due to the different nature of speech and image, we've utilized a slightly different type of architecture; but the philosophy still holds.
 Rather than giving attention to a single feature at a time and doing that to the other subsequentially, how about observing both of them simultaneously?**

 <p align="center">
     <image src="https://github.com/warnikchow/coaudiotext/blob/master/images/ca.PNG" width="700"></br>